donskifarrell/dotfiles/README.md

 - Integrate Flatpak / AppImage on Linux
 - Create an iso image with base config already installed
 - Install tooling:
-  - Wireguard, or Tailscale
-  - Syncthing
-  - Docker, or Podman
-    -- monorepo for all side projects so we can use traefik or similar: https://georgek.github.io/blog/posts/multiple-web-projects-traefik/
-  - Direnv
   - OpenSnitch
 - For dev VMs, use https://github.com/nix-community/nixos-vscode-server
 - Switch to pop_os!
 DE?